 The Global Achievement Gap, Tony Wagner

-Changing Education Paradigms Sir Ken Robinson’s TED talk is illustrated with clever and fascinating drawings in sync with his spoken word.
-Sir Robinson delivers a thought-provoking message about why the factory-model education system no longer serves us in the 21st century.
+Changing Education Paradigms, one of the most viewed TED talks of all time, is illustrated with clever and fascinating drawings in sync with his spoken word.
+Sir Ken Robinson delivers a thought-provoking message about why the factory-model education system no longer serves us in the 21st century.
 I also recommend his book on the same topic, The Element: How Finding Your Passion Changes Everything.

 A Whole New Mind: How Right-Brainers Will Rule the Future Daniel Pink discusses six traits needed to stand out from the others as we move from the “information age” to the “conceptual age”: design, sympathy, empathy, play, meaning and STORY.
 The downloadable discussion guide for educators will lead your professional learning community (PLC) to reflect on how we prepare our students for their futures.
 Also check out Daniel Pink’s Drive for surprises about what really motivates people.